gardener/gardener/docs/proposals/25-namespaced-cloud-profiles.md

 `CloudProfile`s are not just a central Gardener resource but are also used by Gardener's provider extensions.
 Therefore, enabling `NamespacedCloudProfiles` is a multi-step process.

+1. Rollout `NamespacedCloudProfile` API and validations, rollout Shoot API changes, add a feature gate for both
-1. Adjust all provider extensions to understand both `CloudProfile`s as well as `NamespacedCloudProfiles`
+2. Adjust all provider extensions to understand both `CloudProfile`s as well as `NamespacedCloudProfiles`
-2. Adjust Shoot controller in `gardener-controller-manager` to understand the new `cloudProfile` field and fill it accordingly
+3. Migrate `Shoot`s `cloudProfileName` to the `cloudProfile` field but keep `cloudProfileName` in the API for now
-3. Enable `NamespacedCloudProfiles` in Gardener
+4. Enable `NamespacedCloudProfiles` in Gardener

 ## Outlook